 Suppose you didn’t notice an accident spot until it’s dried out?
 Or, you just moved into a new place to discover that the living room carpet smells of dog urine?
 While it’s harder to remove the smell from dried stains, there are several effective methods to try.

 Start by rinsing the area thoroughly with plain water.
-Rent a wet vac and keep saturating and vacuuming the area until clean.
+Use a wet-dry vacuum cleaner and keep saturating and vacuuming the area until clean.
 Do not use a steam cleaner, since the heat will set the odor and the stain permanently.
-If you don’t want to rent a wet vac, you can try wetting and blotting the spot repeatedly, using warm water and clean towels.
+If you don’t own a wet-dry vacuum, you can try wetting and blotting the spot repeatedly, using warm water and clean towels.

-If this doesn’t get the smell out, use an enzymatic cleaner.
-These bio-based cleaners work on a molecular level to break down and remove odors and stains.
-Be sure to choose an enzyme-based cleaner made specifically for pet stains.
+If this doesn’t get the smell out, use an enzymatic cleanser.
+These bio-based cleansers work on a molecular level to break down and remove odors and stains.
+Be sure to choose an enzyme-based cleanser made specifically for pet stains.

 New Urine Stains on Hardwood